muckelba/poracleWiki/v4/commands.md

 ### !location

 `!location Tallinn kesklinn` for example, would register a users's location to `59.42685179999999,24.7595564`
-Instead of "Tallinn kesklinn" you can search for any address, city, country or known area available in google.
+Instead of "Tallinn kesklinn" you can search for any address, city, country or known area available in google - or use longitude, latitude

 ### !area add